 “Sounds good to me.
 I just wish we didn’t have to hide it.”

 “Yeah me too," Ben sighed.
-“And maybe someday in the future we won’t.”
+“And maybe someday in the future, we won’t.”

 “I hope so.
 But somehow I don’t ever see it happening.
 And that’s what is so hard about making a decision.
-Do I really want to chose to be gay and let myself fall in love with you only to have to hide it and live with such a secret my whole life?”
+Do I really want to choose to be gay and let myself fall in love with you only to have to hide it and live with such a secret my whole life?”

 Ben felt like someone was stabbing his heart.
 JC didn’t seem to get it at all.
 “It’s not a choice.
 Either you are or you aren’t.
 The way I see it is that I can live how my heart tells me to and put up with the backlash, or I can live in a loveless marriage, deceiving a good woman… which also adds up to living a secret life.”

 JC had tears in his eyes when he looked up at Ben.
 “So, we’re damned if we do and damned if we don’t?”